 You can preserve a user in inSync at any point of time.
-Such users cannot backup any more data. inSync marks the users as preserved users, which are preserved using any of the following technique:
+Such users cannot backup any more data. inSync marks the users as preserved using one of the following techniques:

 - Preserved manually by an administrator.

 - Preserved automatically when a user account is disabled or deleted in the IdP in case of SCIM deployment.

 - Auto-deletion of preserved users managed using AD or LDAP is handled by the AD/LDAP auto-synchronization job, which is part of the auto-synchronization feature.
 For more information, see Synchronize inSync users with your AD/LDAP.

 - Auto-deletion of preserved users which are manually managed or managed using SCIM is handled by the auto-deletion job.

 Both the jobs may run at a different time.
 Hence, inSync administrators might observe that the preserved users, that are supposed to be deleted on a particular day, are deleted at different schedules when these jobs are run by inSync.